awsdocs/aws-security-hub-user-guide/doc_source/securityhub-standards-fsbp-controls.md

 Some use cases require that everyone on the internet be able to write to your S3 bucket\.
 However, those situations are rare\.
 To ensure the integrity and security of your data, your S3 bucket should not be publicly writable\.

 ### Remediation<a name="s3-3-remediation"></a>

+To remediate this issue, update your S3 bucket to remove public access\.

 **To remove public access for an S3 bucket**